jadaav08/Airspy-Observational-tool/README.md

 gfortran -o AIRSPY_OBSERVTIONAL_TOOL AIRSPY_TOOL.F08

+Run using the command below :

+./AIRSPY_OBSERVATIONAL_TOOL

+It also works with the Spyverter but since the airspy_rx command controls the airspy only, the user has to know the frequency conversions occuring in the Spyverter and the Airspy.

 Functions :

 1. The airspy can be set to start sampling at a particular time in terms of delay in seconds.